 Family history and inherited conditionsMost people with pancreatic cancer do not have a family history of the disease.
 However, about one in 10 people who develops pancreatic cancer has a faulty gene that can run in families.
 You may have an inherited family risk if you have two or more first-degree relatives affected by pancreatic cancer, or a history of an inherited syndrome.
 The "degree of relationship" describes how many genes are shared between two blood relatives.
 First-degree relatives, for example, your parents, siblings or children, share about half their genes with you.
 Some inherited syndromes that may increase the risk of pancreatic cancer include Peutz-Jeghers syndrome, the familial breast cancer genes (BRCA1 and BRCA2), familial atypical multiple mole melanoma (FAMMM) syndrome, Lynch syndrome and hereditary pancreatitis.
 Some pancreatic NETs are caused by a rare inherited syndrome, such as multiple endocrine neoplasia type 1 (MEN1) or neurofibromatosis.

 Pancreatic Cancer Awareness MonthEvery year the month of November profiles pancreatic cancer.
 Purple is the official colour.
-If you wish to support us you may wish to run a ‘Dine In for Pancreatic Cancer’ in November www.everydayhero.co.nz/event/ DineInForPancreaticCancer.

-The bowel connects the stomach to the anus, and is divided into two parts: the small bowel (also known as the small intestine) and the large bowel (or the large intestine).
-The small bowel is 3-5 metres in length, and is where most of the nutrients from the diet are absorbed.
+The bowel connects the stomach to the anus.
+It is divided into two parts: the small bowel (also known as the small intestine) and the large bowel (or the large intestine).
+The small bowel is 3-5 metres in length, and is where most nutrients are absorbed.
 The large bowel is about 1 metre in length and is made up of the colon and the rectum.
-The function of the colon is to finish absorbing water and electrolytes.
+The colon finishes absorbing water and electrolytes.
 The bowel contents are then stored in the rectum until being passed out as faeces.
 Nearly all bowel cancers arise in the large bowel, and small bowel cancer is rare.
 Most bowel cancers develop from small benign growths, called polyps, on the inside lining of the bowel.
 Not all polyps become cancerous, and the risk of developing cancer in a polyp depends on the type of polyp and its size.
 A colonoscopy, a procedure in which a flexible tube with a camera is passed through the anus and around the bowel, can detect and remove polyps to reduce the risk of developing bowel cancer.
 About 5% of bowel cancers occur as a result of changes in genes that are passed on from one generation to the next (familial bowel cancer).
 Familial bowel cancer can be diagnosed by special tests to detect these gene changes, and is more common in young patients and those with a strong family history of cancer.
 Special counselling is available for people with a diagnosis of familial bowel cancer.
 Bowel cancer is usually diagnosed by colonoscopy.
 Biopsies can be taken and polyps can also be removed during colonoscopies.
 Radiology tests can be used to diagnose bowel cancer, including barium enema and a special type of CT scan called CT colonography.

 TreatmentSurgery to remove the affected part of the bowel is the main treatment for bowel cancer.
 Additional treatment with chemotherapy is sometimes required, depending on the stage of the cancer.
 Radiotherapy is sometimes used in addition to surgery and chemotherapy to treat rectal cancer.
 The prognosis of bowel cancer depends on the stage.
 The stage is determined by scans and by examination of the bowel removed at surgery.
 Patients with stage 1 and 2 bowel cancer have a good chance of being cured with surgery alone.
 At least half of stage 3 patients can be cured with a combination of surgery and chemotherapy.
 The prognosis for stage 4 bowel cancer depends on the circumstances.
 In the best circumstances cure may still be possible.

-- Stage 4 cancer: Stage 4 means the cancer has spread to other organs or tissues.
+- Stage 4 cancer: The cancer has spread to other organs or tissues.
 It can spread inside the abdomen or to other parts of the body.
 This type of spread is called metastasis or secondary spread.
 The liver is the most common organ affected.
 Stage 4 disease can sometimes be cured by surgery, usually in combination with chemotherapy.
 However, it is often not possible to cure stage 4 colon cancer.
 If this is the case, treatment may be able to control the cancer for some time.
 Treatment may also reduce symptoms and help provide a better quality of life.